 10. Japanese Potato Salad

 Last, but not least…I recommend a salad dish that children love in Japan.
-It is a Japanese potato salad!
+It is the popular Japanese potato salad!

-For dessert, make sure to serve Kashiwa Mochi and check other dessert recipes on my blog!
+For dessert, make sure to serve Kashiwa Mochi or check other dessert recipes on my blog!

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.